 - Facilities is engaged in retro-commissioning for existing mechanical plants Learn more about "retro-commissioning" on our FAQ page.

 - Conducted a self-audit of energy use to determine what steps we can take to decrease our impact on the environment.

 - Since 2005, Barnard has measured energy consumption and air pollutant emissions for the Mayor's Challenge PlaNYC.

 - With the opening of the Diana Center, we have added bike racks with an additional 100+ capacity.

-- Barnard has added green landscaped social spaces on campus such as the new Arthur Ross “Quad” Courtyard and landscaped terraces and outdoor patios will connect the campus’ interior landscape from 116th Street to 120th Street.
+- Barnard has green landscaped social spaces throughout our campus such as the Arthur Ross “Quad” Courtyard and landscaped terraces and outdoor patios which connect the campus's interior from 116th Street to 120th Street.
 The Diana Ceneter features a green roof which has both an ecological learning center and an event space.

 - Campus planning emphasizes health and safety through the addition of new indoor air quality systems and the support of ongoing EPA compliance measures

 - Since 2006, printing in the student computer labs and in the Library has been controlled by the University-wide NINJA system.
 Each student has a quota of 100 sheets per week, limiting paper consumption.
 All lab laser printers are set to print double-sided by default, so a student can print 200 pages of text on less paper.

 - The toners for the lab printers are recycled through the Purchasing Office.

 - In September 2008, we purchased and installed LabStats, a program that tracks the hourly activity of the computers in the student labs.
 We are keeping logs of the use of these computers to help us optimize power management in the labs.
 We need to balance energy use with the computing needs of the students.